For the full experience please download a modern browser. Click here to find a modern browser or discuss with your IT department.

 9.3 The Recipient will ensure that any unused portion of the grant is returned to Te Pou once the Participant(s) has/have completed the learning activity or project.

-10 - Reporting and audit requirements
+10 - Reporting and Audit Requirements

 10.1 The Recipient shall provide Te Pou with reports as set out in the Successful Application.